 Combination skin is dry in certain parts and oily in others.
 In shorts, it is a mixture of oily and dry skin.
 Some of us have dry, sensitive skin that is susceptible to redness, inflammation, fine lines, and wrinkles, and so on.
 Even some have greasy skin which is very difficult to manage.

-Figuring out the ideal skin care regimen for oily skin may be harder than it sounds.
-Today I will be telling you all regarding taking care of your oily shine skin and how you can manage oily skin.
+Figuring out the ideal skincare regimen for oily skin may be harder than it sounds.
+Today I will be telling you all about taking care of your oily shine skin and how you can manage oily skin.

 What causes oily skin?